Holiday meals filled with carbs, salty snacks and bubbly cocktails are tasty going down, but often leave us feeling bloated.

 Seated twist and reach

 Begin in a seated position with your back upright and your legs straight out in front of you.
 Open your feet as wide as the mat.
 Straighten your arms out to your sides so that they are parallel to the floor and in line with the shoulders.
 Inhale before moving, and then exhale as you twist your torso toward the left while keeping your hips square.
-After twisting as far as you can, count to three and pulse the right arm towards the outside of the left foot.
+After twisting as far as you can, count to three and pulse the right arm toward the outside of the left foot.
 Then move back to the starting position and alternate sides.
 Repeat 10 times, remembering to move slowly throughout.

 This is another Pilates move that involves twisting your torso, making it a perfect exercise for de-bloating.
 Start by lying on your back with your legs straight out in front of you.
 Slowly lift your legs straight up toward the ceiling.
 Open your arms out to your sides as anchor.
 Keeping your feet together, rotate your legs toward the right while twisting your upper body and head toward the left.
 Hold the position for a few seconds before returning to the starting position and alternating sides.
 Repeat 10 times per side.